 (WBBM NEWSRADIO) -- The U.S. Supreme Court's Roe v.
-Wade decision appears to have changed the focus of LGBTQ pride celebrations.
+Wade decision appears to have changed the focus of LGBTQ pride celebrations this weekend in Chicago.

-On North Halsted Street in Chicago, there was a sense that the decision and what could be next like same sex marriage and contraceptive rights, is turning what’s normally a celebration into new defiance and activism.
+On North Halsted Street, there was a sense that the decision and what could be next like same sex marriage and contraceptive rights, is turning what’s normally a celebration into new defiance and activism.

 Chicagoan Ryan McIntyre told CBS 2 the Roe v.
 Wade decision is “the first domino."

 Sophia Verduzco was visiting Chicago from Indiana to celebrate Pride.